-Did you know that more than half of your home’s energy costs are needed for your heating and cooling?
-This is why it’s so important to maintain an energy-efficient HVAC system.
+Would you believe that more than 50% of your home’s energy costs are from your heating and cooling?
+This is why it’s so important to have an energy-efficient HVAC system.

-Furnace efficiency standards were last revised to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
-This rating system measures how effective your furnace is at turning natural gas into heat.
-An AFUE rating of 80% means your furnace loses about 20% of the fuel it uses while generating heat.
+Furnace efficiency standards were last modified to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
+This rating system measures how effective your furnace is at combusting natural gas into heat.
+An AFUE rating of 80% means your furnace wastes about 20% of the fuel it uses while producing heat.

-In 2022, the U.S. government revealed new energy-efficiency standards for residential gas furnaces that would substantially reduce emissions, save customers money and stimulate sustainability.
+In 2022, the U.S. government revealed new energy-efficiency standards for residential gas furnaces that would substantially reduce emissions, save consumers money and promote sustainability.

 - Save Americans $1.9 billion annually.

-So what does all of this mean for your existing furnace in 2023?
-As of now, not much, as the proposed rule won't go into effect until 2029 at the earliest and does not affect furnaces that are already in use.
+With these facts in mind, you may be asking yourself "what happens to my existing furnace"?
+As of now, very little, as the proposed rule won't go into effect until 2029 at the earliest and doesn’t affect furnaces that are already in use.

-But if your furnace is nearing the end of its life and a replacement is needed in soon, highly energy-efficient furnaces are already available.
+But if you need furnace replacement in soon, highly energy-efficient furnaces are already available.
 Learn how these furnaces can help you save on energy bills now.

 Guide to Condensing Furnaces